google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

       console.log('Signature: ', signature);
     });

-For the push service receiving our JWT, they can check the application sending the JWT by using the public key to decrypt the signature and make sure the decrypted string is the same as the "unsigned token" (i.e. the first two strings in the JWT).
+A push service can validate a JWT using the public application server key to decrypt the signature and make sure the decrypted string is the same as the "unsigned token" (i.e. the first two strings in the JWT).

 The signed JWT (i.e. all three strings joined by dots), is sent to the web push service as the `Authorization` header with `WebPush ` prepended, like so:

-    Authorization: 'WebPush <JWT Info>.<JWT Payload>.<Signature>'
+    Authorization: 'WebPush <JWT Info>.<JWT Data>.<Signature>'

 The Web Push Protocol also states the public application server key must be sent in the `Crypto-Key` header as a URL safe base64 encoded string with `p256ecdsa=` prepended to it.

     Crypto-Key: p256ecdsa=<URL Safe Base64 Public Application Server Key>

 ## The Payload Encryption

 Next let's look at how we can send a payload with a push message so that when our web app receives a push message, it can access the data it receives.

-A common question that arises from any who's used other push services is why does the web push payload need to be encrypted?
+A common question that arises from any who've used other push services is why does the web push payload need to be encrypted?
 With native apps, push messages can send data as plain text.

 Part of the beauty of web push is that because all push services use the same API (the web push protocol), developers don't have to care who the push service is.
 We can make a request in the right format and expect a push message to be sent.
 The downside of this is that developers could conceivably send messages to a push service that isn't trustworthy.
-By encrypting the payload, push services can't read the data thats sent, only the browser can decrypt the information.
-This protects the users data.
+By encrypting the payload, a push service can't read the data thats sent.
+Only the browser can decrypt the information.
+This protects the user's data.

 The encryption of the payload is defined in the [Message Encryption spec](https://tools.ietf.org/html/draft-ietf-webpush-encryption).

-Before we look at the specific steps to encrypt our payload for a PushSubscription, we should cover some techniques that'll be used during the encryption process (Massive H/T to Mat Scales for his excellent article on push encryption).
+Before we look at the specific steps to encrypt a push messages payload, we should cover some techniques that'll be used during the encryption process.
+(Massive hat tip to Mat Scales for his excellent article on push encryption.)

 ### ECDH and HKDF

 Both ECDH and HKDF are used throughout the encryption process and offer benefits for the purpose of encrypting information.

-#### ECDH: Elliptic Curve Diffie-Hellman Key Exchange
+#### ECDH: Elliptic Curve Diffie-Hellman key exchange

 Imagine you have two people who want to share information, Alice and Bob.
 Both Alice and Bob have their own public and private keys.
-With ECDH, Alice and Bob share their public keys with each other.
-The useful property of ECDH is that Alice can use her private key and Bob's public key to create secret value 'X'.
+Alice and Bob share their public keys with each other.

-Bob can then do the same, taking his private key and Alice's public key to create the same secret value 'X'.
+The useful property of keys generated with ECDH is that Alice can use her private key and Bob's public key to create secret value 'X'.
+Bob can do the same, taking his private key and Alice's public key to independently create the same value 'X'.
+This makes 'X' a shared secret and Alice and Bob only had to share their public key.
 Now Bob and Alice can use 'X' to encrypt and decrypt messages between them.

 ECDH, to the best of my knowledge, defines the properties of curves which allow this "feature" of making a shared secret 'X'.